 As a 2009 freshman, he was 23-of-35 (65.7%) for 205 yards with 2 TDs.

 He also played basketball at Skyline.

-PERSONAL: He is a communication major at USC with a B average (3.28 GPA).
+PERSONAL: He received his bachelor’s degree in communication from USC in the fall of 2015 and is now working towards a master’s degree in business administration at USC, where he has a B+ average (3.48 GPA).
 His brother, Mitch, played quarterback at Claremont McKenna College from 2001 to 2004.

 GAME-BY-GAME WITH MAX BROWNE